itsyashbisht/chai-backend/Readme.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under Chai aur Code..